thiervoj/cartapus/README.md

-# cartapus.js
+# cartapus
 [![npm](https://img.shields.io/npm/v/cartapus.svg)](https://www.npmjs.com/package/cartapus)
 [![bundlephobia](https://img.shields.io/bundlephobia/minzip/cartapus?label=bundle%20size)](https://bundlephobia.com/result?p=cartapus)
 ![NpmLicense](https://img.shields.io/npm/l/cartapus.svg)

 ✨ Animate DOM elements as they appear in your window.

-*"On me voit.
-On me voit plus.
-On me voit un peu, on me voit plus." - Cartapus (2002)*
+A small `IntersectionObserver` wrapper and helper.

-## What is cartapus.js ?
+## What is cartapus ?

 cartapus is a library designed to help you manage detection of elements in the browser's viewport.

 The goal of cartapus is to provide a **quick** and **easy to use** solution to those who need to **animate/manipulate** elements when they **appear/disappear** from the screen, using the `IntersectionObserver` API.

 Cartapus also watches DOM modifications to start observing newly added elements automatically (and also to stop observing freshly removed element) using the `MutationObserver` API.

+---

 ## Getting started